algoz098/vue-player/README.md

 ## Contribution
-All contribution are wellcome, and every pull request will be seen.
+All contributions are welcome, and every pull request will be seen.
 Thank you for your time!

+### Developer scripts

+* `npm run-script build` To build the vue application.
+* `npm run-script test:unit` To run the jest tests.
+* `npm run-script serve` To run the standalone demo page.